Minisode 3: Tomorrow

 Minisode 3: Tomorrow is the sixth Korean-language extended play (EP) by South Korean boy band Tomorrow X Together.
-It was released on April 1, 2024, through Big Hit Music and Republic Records.
+It was released on April 1, 2024, through BigHit Music and Republic Records.
 It consists of five tracks, including the lead single "Deja Vu", and marks the third installment of their Minisode EP series, following Minisode 2: Thursday's Child (2022).

 Background and release

 At the "2024 TXT Fanlive Present X Together" event in Seoul on March 2, 2024, which celebrated their fifth anniversary as a group, the band members announced the EP and revealed the logo.
-The following day, Big Hit Music announced that Tomorrow X Together would release their third installment of the Minisode series on April 1.
-In a statement, Big Hit stated that the EP "seamlessly weaves in elements of past albums", including The Chaos Chapter: Freeze (2022) and The Name Chapter: Freefall (2023).
+The following day, BigHit Music announced that Tomorrow X Together would release their third installment of the Minisode series on April 1.
+In a statement, BigHit stated that the EP "seamlessly weaves in elements of past albums", including The Chaos Chapter: Freeze (2022) and The Name Chapter: Freefall (2023).
 The announcement arrived alongside a clip with fireworks and a trademark radar noise that captures the transition from The Name Chapter: Freefall (2023) to Minisode 3: Tomorrow as well as a new logo.
 The label also shared release details on Weverse.
 On March 25, the band took to their social media to reveal the tracklist through Polaroid-like images, consisting of six original tracks and one remix.